 As a Dungeon Master, you can create multiple campaigns.
 They are easy accessible for your players.
 Users create their own character with a few clicks.
 Besides a character token image, only the name and a few parameters required for battle calculations are needed.

 Cauldron has a clear interface.
 Since it's full web based, all you need is a browser.
 A right mouse click on a token gives a menu with multiple options to interact with it.

 An easy-to-use combat system that uses the Dungeons & Dragons 5th edition rules allows the players and Dungeon Master to fully focus on the game itself.
 You can easily add enemies to the combat list, roll for initiative and show who has the first turn.
-You can tell who's next, add new opponents or remove opponents or players from the combat via a single command.
+You can tell who's next, add new opponents or remove opponents or players from the combat via a single click or command.
 Right-clicking a token shows a menu, which holds options for damage, healing and all that is needed for the combat.

 A sidebar shows messages and a command bar at the bottom allows users to enter several commands to control objects, the battle or the game.
 It can also be used to send messages to all players or to send a secret message to a single player.
 Cauldron contains a journal which players can use to write down notes, which are shared between all players.